maxolasersquad/orthosie/README.md

     You should have received a copy of the GNU General Public License along with Orthosie.
 If not, see <http://www.gnu.org/licenses/>.

 Orthosie is licensed under the GPLv3.
-The details of this license can be viewed at http://gplv3.fsf.org/ until I get around to properly adding licensing information.
+The details of this license can be viewed at http://gplv3.fsf.org/

 About
 =====